acc-trainings/SpringBoot-OpenShift-Training/README.md

 Before proceeding with API Design, if you're not ready with localset up or use case, please click [here](https://github.com/acc-trainings/customer-api)

  ```
-# I will develop from scratch on actual presentaion
 openapi: 3.0.0

 info: